 Variations Jotito, Jota.

-term of origin Quechua / Aymara used in Bolivia today with the pejorative meaning of homosexual or effeminate man, although we have found translated as coward, coward who beats women, chueco (twisted) and other items that indicate inappropriate behavior.
+K’ewsa is a term of Quechua / Aymara origin used in Bolivia today with the pejorative meaning of homosexual or effeminate man, although we have found translated as a coward, coward who beats women, chueco (twisted) and other items that indicate inappropriate behavior.

 It is a term that has become the center of the debate on homosexual behavior in pre-Columbian societies, between those who argue that homosexuality is imported and therefore deny that the word meant something like “homosexual” in origin, and those who see in the existence of this term, a clear evidence to the contrary.

-madwoman.
-Quite used term, even within the LGBT community to refer to very effeminate gay man.
+The literal translation of the term Loca into the English language is madwoman.
+It is a quite used expression, even within the LGBT community to refer to very effeminate gay man.
 With this expression is also related, as so often, female prostitution with gay men because it also has the meaning of prostitute, lady of the evening, etc. It could also be related to the time when homosexuality was considered a mental illness.

 That sucks, that breast, referring to fellatio.
 Expresed in feminine by patriarchal feminization to gay men.

-The second comes from the 16th century, when is used to insult the effeminate man, because calling him as a woman, his little masculinity highlights.
+The second comes from the 17th century when is used to insult the effeminate man because calling him as a woman, his little masculinity highlights.

 faggot.
 Like Marica, it is a term that appears in the 16th century and seems to refer more to the homosexual man with attitude and masculine appearance.
 Being augmentative for Marica, the negative connotation is higher than in the terms Marica and Mariquita, a fact that draws attention due to the profound contempt for femininity that existed at the time, as we have already explained in this dictionary in the entry Marica.